odanoburu/FreeLing-User-Manual/installation.md

 Depending on what changed in the repository, you may need to issue `autoreconf --install` after `git pull`.
 You may also need to issue `make distclean` and repeat the process from `./configure` onwards.

+## Reducing needed disk space

+FreeLing packages include linguistic data for all supported languages, which total up over 1Gb of disk space.

+It is possible to safely remove data for languages that are not needed, saving that space.

+* If installing from a `.deb` package, you can simply remove the unneeded directories from `/usr/share/freeling/XX`.
+Make sure to keep
+`/usr/share/freeling/common`, `/usr/share/freeling/config`, and `/usr/share/freeling/XX` for any language XX you want to process.

+* If installing from source (either from source package or from git repository) you can remove the unneeded data after installing, but it may be easier to remove it from source:
+     * Remove the directories `data/XX` for any unneeded language.
+Make sure to keep directories `data/common`, `data/config`, and `data/XX` for any language XX you want to process.
+     * After removing the unneeded directories, install normaly.

 ## Locale-related problems when installing {#locale-related-problems-when-installing}

 If you get an error about <tt>bad locale</tt> when you enter `make install` or when you try to execute the `analyzer` sample program, you probably need to generate some locales in your system.